(Columbia, South Carolina, March 7, 1889 – Norwich, Connecticut, November 3, 1932).1

 Goodnow, like his father and his uncle, studied at Amherst, where he was secretary of the Aero Club and published a paper for the club on “the best methods of generating hydrogen for balloons.”5 After graduating in 1910, he started working at the Fort Orange Paper Company at Castleton-on-Hudson, rising to vice president and general manager.6 In June 1914 he joined the New York National Guard and served in the 1st New York Cavalry, Troop B; as part of the Mexican Punitive Expedition, he served under Pershing and “spent the winter [1916–17] at McAllen, Texas.”7 In June 1917, he enlisted in the Aviation Section of the Signal Corps.8 He attended ground school at Cornell, graduating September 1, 1917.
 9

-A month later, on November 3, 1917, Goodnow, along with most of the cadets, departed for Grantham in Lincolnshire to attend machine gun school at Harrowby Camp.
-In mid-November, fifty of the Grantham cadets, including Goodnow, were selected to go on to flying schools.10 On November 19, 1917, he and nine others and departed for Doncaster, where Goodnow was posted to No. 41 Training Squadron.11 Towards the end of December, Murton Llewellyn Campbell reported seeing Goodnow at South Carlton; he was among a group “posted to the 45 Pool Squadron.”12 I have found no information on Goodnow’s further training; his R.A.F. service record is uninformative.
-Pershing forwarded the recommendation for his commission as a first lieutenant on March 9, 1918, and the cable confirming the commission was dated March 22, 1918.13
+A month later, on November 3, 1917, Goodnow, along with most of the men, departed for Grantham in Lincolnshire to attend machine gun school at Harrowby Camp.
+In mid-November, fifty of the Grantham men, including Goodnow, were selected to go on to flying schools.10 On November 19, 1917, he and nine others and departed for Doncaster, where Goodnow was posted to No. 41 Training Squadron.11 Towards the end of December, Murton Llewellyn Campbell reported seeing Goodnow at South Carlton; he was among a group “posted to the 45 Pool Squadron.”12 Mentions of him in Joseph Kirkbride Milnor’s diary indicate that Goodnow was still (or again) at South Carlton throughout February and into March 1918.
+Pershing forwarded the recommendation for Goodnow’s commission as a first lieutenant on March 9, 1918, and the cable confirming the commission came back dated March 22, 1918.13 On the latter day, Milnor, now working for American Aviation HQ in London, wrote in his diary that “Goody came in about 11:00 to say hello.
+Was very much surprised to see him.
+He is flying machines from Lincoln to France.
+Comes back on the boat and then takes another one over.”

-On April 3, 1918, Goodnow was posted to the R.A.F.
-On April 16, 1918, he was assigned to No. 203 Squadron R.A.F., a Camel squadron; Goodnow was the only Oxford detachment man to be assigned to 203.14 The squadron was stationed at Liettres, about thirty miles south of Dunkirk, and was engaged in ground support work (low bombing and strafing) in response to the German Lys Offensive, which had begun April 9, 1918, and which was the second and northernmost of the four attacks of the German spring offensive.
+On April 3, 1918, Goodnow was posted to the R.A.F., apparently the day prior to his being placed on active service duty.13a On April 14, 1918, he was assigned to No. 203 Squadron R.A.F., a Camel squadron; Goodnow was the only Oxford detachment man to be assigned to 203.14 The squadron was stationed at Liettres, about thirty miles south of Dunkirk, and was engaged in ground support work (low bombing and strafing) in response to the German Lys Offensive, which had begun April 9, 1918, and which was the second and northernmost of the four attacks of the German spring offensive.
 The R.A.F. typically gave new pilots two to three weeks to orient themselves before sending them over the lines.
 By early May, when Goodnow would have been ready, the Lys Offensive, having failed in its objectives, had been called off.
 This meant that 203 returned to offensive patrols and escort missions, and it was presumably mainly this type of work that Goodnow engaged in.15 Leonard Rochford, who wrote about his experiences as a pilot with the squadron in I Chose the Sky, noted that Goodnow took part in an aerial fight on May 15, 1918, near La Bassée.16

 Rochford spent the last three weeks of June in London.
 “I returned from leave on the last day of June and found that our American pilot Weston Goodnow had left us on posting to the 17th American Aero Squadron.
 During the short time he was with us he had shot down two E[nemy] A[ircraft] both of which crashed.
 We were very sorry to lose him.”17 Rochford was probably referring to planes shot down by pilots of No. 203 Squadron on May 15 and May 17, 1918, for which credit was shared in each case among several pilots, including Goodnow.
 On the 15th, Goodnow was flying Camel B7198 as part of a formation that shot down an LVG C (a two-seater reconnaissance plane) at Salome, east of La Bassée; on the 17th he flew Camel B6212 in a formation that destroyed an Albatros DV (a single-seater scout) south of Merville.17a Goodnow is not credited with these (or any) victories in American tallies.